usr-lab/pepper-social/README.md

 ## Branches Related to Implementation

 We use branches to keep the experiments clean:
-The following tables shows configerations and their corresponding branch.
+The following table shows configerations and their corresponding branches.

 | Configeratures            | Branch                                                                                  |
 |---------------------------|-----------------------------------------------------------------------------------------|